A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Improving Performance

-We propose losses complementary to any model that uses contrastive-style loss, in our case, finetuning both COSA and InternVideo.
-We illustrate this approach in Figure~\ref{fig:finetuning}.
+We propose an approach for leveraging our 10k data that is lightweight and flexible, allowing us to perform finetuning both COSA and InternVideo.
 We sample a batch of videos with corresponding captions and apply a loss that pushes matching video and caption embeddings closer together.
-To encourage the model to associate all of the descriptions for a video with that video we add the additional 9 captions for a video during training.
+To encourage the model to associate all of the descriptions for a video with that video we also include the synthetic captions for a video during training.

 Specifically, for every video we sample (i) the ground truth paragraph, and (ii) a random 10k Words caption.
 We mix the two sets of captions, taking one caption per video, to yield our primary text features, $f_t$, ensuring that a fixed percentage (set by a mixing ratio, $\eta$) are 10k Words captions, and the rest are ground truth.
 Using these primary text features, we compute standard bi-directional contrastive loss with the video features as in COSA~\cite{Chen2023COSACS} and InternVideo~\cite{Wang2022InternVideoGV}.
-We also take the features for the 10k captions only, $\text{10k}_\text{out}$, pass those through a projection layer $\theta_\text{proj}$, and compute $f_\text{10k} = \theta_\text{proj}(\text{10k}_\text{out})$.
-We then introduce a text-to-text loss, $l_\text{t2t}$, as a contrastive loss between $f_\text{10k}$ and $f_\text{gt}$ (the paragraph text features).
-These guide a subspace of 10k text embeddings to retrieve videos well while allowing the raw 10k text embeddings to maintain some of the information that makes them different.
-We also add a text-to-video loss, $l_\text{proj}$, as a contrastive loss between $f_\text{10k}$ and $f_v$.
-The overall loss formula is controlled by hyperparameters $\alpha_\text{proj}$ and $\alpha_\text{t2t}$ and is given by:
+The advantage of such a simple formulation, is that it is easily reusable across many SOTA video-language models, since most leverage some video-text contrastive loss.
+This allows us to apply it to both COSA (Table~\ref{tab:main_results}) and InternVideo (Table~\ref{tab:internvideo_finetune_results}).